wunderkind2k1/loopback-example-app/README.md

 ### Project files

-The project is composed from multiple components.
+The project is composed from multiple subdirectories.

- - `models/` contains definition of models and implementation of custom model methods.
+ - `common/` contains code that can be shared between the server and the client.
+This is the place for model definitions and the code of custom model methods.

- - `rest/` contains the REST API server, it exposes the shared models via REST API.

- - `website/` contains a simple single-page-application that is served when users open the project in the browser.
+ - `client/` contains a simple single-page-application that is served when users open the project in the browser.

- - `server/` is the main HTTP server that brings together all other components.
+ - `server/` is the LoopBack server that provides REST API, API Explorer, the SPA client and all other features.

- - `sample-data/` contains a set of sample models that are used to initialize the database with some data.
+ - `server/sample-data/` contains a set of sample models that are used to initialize the database with some data.

- - `test/` provides few basic unit-tests to verify that the server provides the expected API.
+ - `server/test/` provides few basic unit-tests to verify that the server provides the expected API.

 Refer to
 [Creating a LoopBack application](http://docs.strongloop.com/display/LB/Creating+a+LoopBack+application)